yizhen1993/interview-laravel/README.md

 ### Duedate
 The duedate is 5days from receiving the email about this assignment.
 Weekend is not included the due date.
+If you finish developing, you can submit earlier than the duedate.
+The faster you can get it out, the higher the rating.